vvvv/The-Gray-Book/reference/language/cache.md

 Once executed, the regions output border control points hold (ie. cache) the results until the region is executed again.

 The `Dispose Cached Outputs` input defines whether objects, cached in one of the regions output border control points, will be disposed, before a new result is being cached.
-This is only necessary for unmanaged objects.
 As a rule of thumb: If the objects class has a Dispose() method, you'll most likely want to activate this input, except you're intentionally dealing with its disposal in a different way.

 The `Has Changed` output returns true for every frame the the region was executed.